 Our community connections in the Hood River Valley made the 2009 historic solution possible.
 The creation of the solution depended on the collaboration of diverse stakeholders—Mazamas, Hood River Valley Residents Committee, the Oregon Nordic Club, Audubon Society of Portland, Hood River County, Mt.
 Hood Meadows, Clackamas County, the Oregon Congressional delegation—and depends on these partnerships to this day.

 To protect Mt.
-Hood, we are representing Hood River Valley Residents Committee (HRVRC), Oregon’s oldest local land-use advocacy organization.
+Hood, we are representing Thrive Hood River, Oregon’s oldest local land-use advocacy organization.
 For nearly 40 years, their mission has been to protect farms, forests, special wild places and the livability of Hood River’s urban communities.
-HRVRC is a part of Cooper Spur Wild and Free (CSWF), a diverse coalition of conservation, citizen and recreation organizations that came together in 2002 in response to Mt.
+Thrive Hood River is a part of Cooper Spur Wild and Free (CSWF), a diverse coalition of conservation, citizen and recreation organizations that came together in 2002 in response to Mt.
 Hood Meadows’ proposal.
 Their mission is to preserve and protect the biological integrity and historic nature of the northeast side of Mt.
 Hood in and around Cooper Spur from increased commercial activities, high impact recreational expansion, and timber sales on public and private lands in and adjacent to those lands.

 The Cooper Spur Wild & Free Coalition includes the Northwest Environmental Defense Center, the Hood River Valley Residents Committee, Oregon Wild, Sierra Club, Bark, Oregon Nordic Club, the Mazamas, the Ptarmigans, the American Alpine Club, the Portland Audubon Society and the Friends of Tilly Jane.
 These organizations have long-supported the long awaited consummation of the “clean sweep” leading to the permanent protection of the North side because the public stands to gain a lot from this trade.

-Since 2001, staff attorneys Ralph Bloemers and Chris Winter represented the Residents Committee and the Coalition in this case.
-After nearly two decades working to protect Mt.
-Hood, Ralph Bloemers continues to represent these clients to see the land trade finalized.
+Since 2001, staff attorney Ralph Bloemers has represented the Residents Committee and the Coalition in this case and intends to continue to do so into the future.